cjdaniel/sharp-wizard-games/README.md

 ## The games

+In roughly the order they were written, even ...

 ### BASIC games
  - Password -- Guess the word to get to the next one.
 THRILLING.
 Includes three different versions.
  - Star Trek: The Mission of Choice -- I don't even remember.